Canonical Hilbert-Burch matrices for power series: Parametrization for lex-segment leading term ideals

 \emph{Case I:} $k=t-i$ and $l>m_i$. $\Ltlex(f_i)=x^{t-i}y^l$ is in the support of $\tail_{\otau}(f_i)$ but $x^{t-i}y^l\in E$, which contradicts the reducedness hypothesis on $\{f_j\}_{j \in \I}$.

 \emph{Case II:} $k>t-i$.
 Then we can set $k=t-j$ for some $0<j<i$.
 Since $\Ltlex(f_i)=x^{t-j}y^l$ and $\Lt(f_i)=x^{t-i}y^{m_i}$, then

-If there is an equality on the degree, the local order is equal to the lex order, hence $\Lt(f_i)=x^{t-j}y^l$ and we reach a contradiction.
+If there is an equality on the degree, the local term ordering is equal to the lexicographical term ordering, hence $\Lt(f_i)=x^{t-j}y^l$ and we reach a contradiction.
 Therefore, we have $t-i+m_i<t-j+l$.
 If $l\geq m_j$, the argument of Case I holds.
 Thus, we obtain the following sequence of strict inequalities

 It is equivalent to But by assumption \( m_j-j-1 \le m_i-i\), which leads to a contradiction.